USAFA-ECE/ece281-book/_sources/ICE/ICE1.md

 Pull-down resistor configuration
 ```

 Wire the switches according to the graphic below.
-Ensure your set up accomodates connections to the chips.
+Ensure your set up accommodates connections to the chips.

 ```{figure} img/ice01_image8.png
 ---